 - Cables and connectors.
 Cables and connectors link the computers, printers, servers, and other equipment on your network.
 While you can go wireless, a wired internet connection through an Ethernet cable is stronger, more stable, and faster.

 - A router.
 Your router manages network traffic, ensuring devices can communicate with each other via both wired and wireless (Wi-Fi) connections, and provides internet connectivity.

 - A wireless access point (optional).
 A wireless connecter (Wi-Fi) enables people to connect to your network without wires.
 This will extend your wireless network if the router is incapable of offering coverage in certain parts of the building.

 - A hardware firewall.
 This creates a secure barrier between your network and the internet, blocking security threats.
-Networks also often include a network server which runs central applications, acts as an IT hub and provides file storage.
+Networks sometimes include an on-site network server which runs central applications, acts as an email server and provides file storage.